-It was difficult to hold the torches and crawl, so they ended up in a sort of awkward, crouched shuffle along the uneven floor of the ancient tunnel.
+It was difficult to hold the torches and crawl, especially if they wanted the torches to remain alight and their faces to remain unburnt, so they ended up in an awkward, crouched shuffle along the uneven floor of the ancient tunnel.
 At least it gave Kiluron a plausible excuse for how much his torch was wavering; he hated the way his hands shook.
 His sheathed sword banged and bounced and dinged awkwardly as he led, so that more than once he heard Fetrina yelp and draw up short to avoid being wacked.
 He mumbled an apology and kept moving.

 “You know, this reminds me a little too much of the last time the three of us were crawling around in dark tunnels underground,” Doil muttered.

 “This isn’t anything like that time,” Kiluron asserted.
 “For one thing, we’re doing it voluntarily.
 For another, there’s nobody chasing us.”